D4H-VA/smartva-dhis2/docs/installation.rst

 Installation
 ------------

-.. note:: It is *highly recommended* to install this on a development/test server before running it in production.
+.. note:: It is *highly recommended* to test the whole configuration part including running over a period of time on a development/test server before implementing it in production.

 Use `pipenv <https://docs.pipenv.org>`_ (the recommended wrapper for virtualenvs and pip) to install this package.
 It depends on Python 3.5+ and various packages as described in ``Pipfile`` and DHIS2 2.28 as for now.